-The emphasis of this course is on understanding, prediction, and explanation over memorization.
-This means that students must foster their problem solving skills, ability to make claims based on evidence, and skills of effective communication of laboratory experiments.
+The emphasis of this course is on understanding, prediction, investigation, explanation and evaluation over memorization.
+This means that students must foster their problem solving skills, ability to make claims based on evidence, and skills of effective communication of scientific results.
 It is not enough to know what happens in chemistry, the student must also be able to explain why it happens.